wjw465150/GeodeUserGuide/Geode_7_Tools_and_Modules.md

 ##### destroy index {#destroy_index}
 Destroy or remove the specified index.

-**Availability:** Online.
+**可用性:** Online.
 You must be connected in `gfsh` to a JMX Manager member to use this command.

-**Syntax:**
+**句法:**

 ```
 destroy index [--name=value] [--region=value] [--members=value(,value)*]
 [--groups=value(,value)*] [--if-exists=value]
 ```

-**Note:** You must specify at least one of the parameter options.
+**注意:** You must specify at least one of the parameter options.
 If you enter `destroy index` without any parameters, the command will ask you to specify at least one option.

 **Parameters, destroy index:**